NCAS-CMS/cf-python/docs/source/field_analysis.rst

 A grouped collapse is one for which an axis is not collapsed completely to size 1.
-Instead the collapse axis is partitioned into groups and each group is collapsed to size 1.
+Instead the collapse axis is partitioned into non-overlapping groups and each group is collapsed to size 1.
 The resulting axis will generally have more than one element.
 For example, creating 12 annual means from a timeseries of 120 months would be a grouped collapse.
 The groups do not need to be created from adjacent cells, as would be the case when creating 12 multi-annual monthly means from a timeseries of 120 months.

+Selected statistics for overalapping groups can be calculated with the `~cf.Field.moving_window` method of the field construct.

 The *group* keyword of `~Field.collapse` defines the size of the groups.
 Groups can be defined in a variety of ways, including with